Q.1. Analyse the circumstances which led Gandhiji to choose abolition of the salt tax as the most important demand of the Civil Disobedience Movement.

 Q.10.
 Explain the new economic and political situations created during the First World War in India.

 Ans.
 India was forced to become a partner in the War, which was between England and Germany.
-There was forced recruitment in rural areas which caused a widespread anger among the people.
+There was forced recruitment in rural areas which caused widespread anger among the people.
 They turned against the government.
 They joined the national movement.
-In the economic field, the war led to huge expenditure on defence, so the British increased the taxes, customs duties and introduced the income-tax.
+In the economic field, the war led to huge expenditure on defense, so the British increased the taxes, customs duties and introduced the income tax.
 Prices of all articles increased which caused great hardships to the common people.
 The prices doubled between 1913-1918.
 In 1918-19, 1920-21 crops failed in many parts of India, leading to an extreme shortage of food.
-Famine was accompanied with influenza epidemic.
+Famine was accompanied by influenza epidemic.
 It is estimated (according to the Census of 1921) that nearly 12 to 13 million people perished due to famine and disease.

 Q.11.
 Mention three main proposals with reference to Non-Cooperation Movement, as suggested by Mahatma Gandhi.

-What led to the spread of Non-Cooperation movement to the countryside?
+What led to the spread of the Non-Cooperation movement to the countryside?
 Explain any three factors.

 Q.12.
 Why did Gandhiji decide to launch a nationwide satyagraha against the proposed Rowlatt Act 1919?
 Explain any three reasons.

-(16.1) The peasants behaved as cool, calm and brave men.
+(i) The peasants behaved as cool, calm, and brave men.
 They were not excited or angry.
 They heard Nehru’s speech peacefully.

-(16.2) Nehru needed the lesson of ‘non-violence’ more than the peasants.
-Nehru was angry, excited and overcome by violence for a moment.
+(ii) Nehru needed the lesson of ‘non-violence’ more than the peasants.
+Nehru was angry, excited, and overcome by violence for a moment.
 But the peasants were calm and peaceful.
 They were not angry or violent.

-How did Mahatma Gandhi successfully organise satyagrah movements in various places just after arriving in India ?
+How did Mahatma Gandhi successfully organise satyagraha movements in various places just after arriving in India?
 Explain by giving three examples.
 [2011 (T-2)]

 Ans.
-Gandhiji successfully organise satyagrah movements in various places just after arriving in India.
+Gandhiji successfully organise satyagraha movements in various places just after arriving in India.
 The movement started in 1916 from Champaran Bihar, where Gandhiji inspire the peasants to struggle against the oppressive plantation system.
-The second satyagraha movement took place in the very next year of Champaran movement.
+The second satyagraha movement took place in the very next year of the Champaran movement.